Keith Houchen: Return to Hartlepool

 The 1995–96 season was to be his only full season as a manager.
 He scored six goals in 41 games, leading "Pools" to a 20th-place finish on a budget of £260,000 a year.
 His team were beaten 8–0 by Arsenal over two legs in the League Cup and – more worryingly – were beaten 8–0 by Crewe Alexandra in the Football League Trophy.
 He sold Nicky Southall to Grimsby Town for £40,000 and spent the same amount on striker Joe Allon.
 He proved a disappointment, and both Allon and Houchen were sent off against Gillingham on 28 October.
 Houchen's final career goal came in a 3–0 win over Bury on New Year's Day.

 He released goalkeeper Brian Horne, who he described as a "fat slob"; this proved to be an unpopular move with "a lot of nasty people who support Hartlepool... who purport to support this club [but] would rather back fat professional players than people who really care about Hartlepool United".
 As his replacement he signed Stephen Pears from Liverpool, as well as young defenders Glen Davies and Chris McDonald, teenage winger David Clegg, Exeter City midfielder Mark Cooper, and Blackpool midfielder Chris Beech.
 Hartlepool started the 1996–97 campaign with wins over Colchester United and Fulham, but his playing career came to an end after the fifth game of the season, against Wigan Athletic, when he retired due to a persistent knee injury.
-He continued to bemoan refereeing decisions which seemed to consistently go against Hartlepool.
+He continued to bemoan refereeing decisions which seemed to go against Hartlepool consistently.
 This in turn led to continued punishments from the FA over his use of foul language towards officials.
 With his team on a poor run of results at the foot of the table, he left the club by mutual consent on 4 November 1996.
 His assistant Mick Tait led the club to a 20th-place finish, and organised a benefit match for Houchen against Middlesbrough, which raised £23,000.